 See No Evil: When We Overlook Other People’s Unethical Behavior

-Executive Summary — Even good people sometimes act unethically without their own awareness.
+Overview — Even good people sometimes act unethically without their own awareness.
 This paper explores psychological processes as they affect the ethical perception of others' behavior, and concludes with implications for organizations.
 First, there is a tendency for people to overlook unethical behavior in others when recognizing such behavior would harm them.
 Second, people might readily ignore unethical behavior when others have an agent do their dirty work for them.
 Third, gradual moral decay leads people to grow comfortable with behavior to which they would otherwise object.
 Fourth, the tendency to value outcomes over processes can lead us to accept unethical processes for far too long.
 Key concepts include:

 - Most people value ethical decisions and behavior, and strive to be good.
 Yet psychological processes sometimes lead them to engage in questionable behaviors that are inconsistent with their own values and beliefs.

 - It is common to fail to notice or act on information when dealing with ethically relevant decisions.